ReedClanton/NixOS/users/reedclanton/home/modules/README.md

 - May *only* contain directories.
 - *All* directories must be the name of a module (ex. `xdg`) or module group (ex. `hardware`).
-- `./<moduleName>/default.nix` is presumed to exist.
+- `./<moduleName>/default.nix` is presumed to exist:
+   - This file shale run all module configuration when possible.
-- Additional `default.nix` files that select for a subset may exist in child directories.
+- Additional `default.nix` files that select for a subset may exist in child directories:
+   - This files may be the primary files called in lieu of the root `default.nix`.

 # Content(s)